• Skip to primary navigation

 roasted winter vegetables with parsley on top on a plate

-[This recipe was originally posted in November 2017.
-It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]
+[This roast beets and potatoes recipe was originally posted in November 2017.
+It has been updated with cooking instructions, expert tips, FAQ, related recipes, and ways to repurpose/use up ingredients]

 You can chop and prep the vegetables as the oven is preheating, then toss them into the oven and make the rest of my meal OR get a few chores out of the way while these babes cook all on their own.
 Plus they're still pretty good reheated.